This is a grant funded position and continuation is dependent upon availability of funds.

 - Master’s Degree

 REQUIRED KNOWLEDGE AND SKILLS:

-- Knowledge of grant budgets and accounting, management skills.
+- Knowledge of grant writing, grant administration systems, processes, and budgeting.

 - Variances from regular working hours may be necessary to fulfill the responsibilities of the position.